Kriz01/website-update-tracker/README.md

 ### What are its features?
 * Detection of any change/update on the WebSite.
 * What Change has been done on the WebSite.
-* Redirects the output to a HTML page reporting whether the Webpage has been updated or not.Incase the WebSite has been updated, it will show the contents that have been updated.
+* Redirects the output to a HTML page reporting whether the Webpage has been updated or not.
+Incase the WebSite has been updated, it will show the contents that have been updated.

 ### Prerequisites
 * Python3 has to be installed